 Historically, cougars used to occupy the east coast where Lyme disease is so prevalent now, but they were extirpated from the region in the early 1900’s.
 Could a case be made for re-introducing cougars to the east coast?
 Now that they have been gone from the region for hundreds of years?
 Is there even space for them?
 Even though the western United States has greater areas of fully protected land, the eastern states still have plenty of habitat for pumas as well.

 US population density – Copyright Ian Offord

-The population density map shows that cougars have no space left on the eastern coast, nor would you want them to wander into New York City or Boston, but once you are more inland, the population density is low enough where you can have successful co-existence between these cats and people.
-Having an action plan would help of course but even naturally, pumas are moving more and more east as time passes.
+The population density map shows that cougars have no space left on the actual east coast.
+Nor would you want them to wander into New York City or Boston.
+Once you are more inland however, the population density is low enough where you can have successful co-existence between these cats and people.
+Having an re-introduction plan would help of course but even naturally, pumas are moving more and more east as time passes.
 Maybe sooner than later, Lyme disease will be less of an issue in the States, and all due to a wild cat.